teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

-For most use cases, you just need to add the domain of your website that Hanko will be used with.
-Set `id` to the domain name and set `origin` by including the protocol.
+For most use cases, you just need the domain of your website that Hanko will be used with.
+Set `id` to the domain and set `origin` to the domain but include the protocol.

 #### Examples